Which Robo-Advisor is Best for You?

 You can open a portfolio at Wealthfront with a minimum investment of $500.
 Though there are other low-minimum investment robo-advisors – such as Fidelity Go, which only requires $10 to begin investing – a $500 start allows for healthy beginning investment.

 Wealthfront’s fees are 0.25% AUM, regardless of how much money is in a portfolio.
-However, they are currently offering to manage the first $5,000 for free.
+However, there are regular promotional offers.

 Schwab Intelligent Portfolios Fees and Minimums